-When you first set up your iPhone, you’ll be asked if you want to set up a passcode upon the initial setup of the device.
-If you skip this step – or if you set up a passcode and change your mind about it later, you can set or reset it later.
+When you first set up your iPhone, you’ll be asked if you want to set up a passcode.
+If you skip this step – or set up a passcode and change your mind about it later, you can set or reset it later.
 Just follow these simple steps.